-- 1. Satellite facility.
-Services are available at a facility geographically remote from the hospital campus. - 2.
+- 1. 1a.
+Satellite facility.
+Services are available at a facility geographically remote from the hospital campus. - 1b.
+Report the number of sites for outpatient services on the hospital campus and off-campus (satellite) sites owned and operated by the hospital. - 2.
 Group Purchasing Organization.
 An organization whose primary function is to negotiate contracts for the purpose of purchasing for members of the group or has a central supply site for its members. - 3.
 Distributor.
 An entity that typically does not manufacture most of its own products but purchases and re-sells these products.
 Such a business usually maintains an inventory of products for sales to hospitals and physician offices and others. - 5.
 Types of Partnerships: - a.
 Health care providers outside your system (Include other hospitals health care systems, FQHCs, community clinics) - b.
 Local or state public health organizations (Include public health departments, institutes, etc.) - Local or state human/social service organizations (Include food, housing/rental assistance, energy assistance, transportation assistance) - d.
-Local or state government (Include municipal, city or county government, including public safety and policy/legislative initiatives at a local level) - e.
+Other local or state government (Include municipal, city or county government, including public safety and policy/legislative initiatives at a local level) - e.
 Non-profit organizations (Include National health associations, United Way, YMCA, Service leagues, healthy communities coalitions) - f.
 Faith-based organizations - g.
 Health insurance companies - h.
 Schools (Include childhood, primary and secondary schools and colleges/universities) - i.
 Local businesses or chambers of commerce - j.
+National businesses or chambers of commerce - k.
 Other (list)